AngusLean/yaleveldb-4j/README.md

 - will test

-- it can embed you Java application easily, no need to install any other software.
+- it can embed you Java Application easily, no need to install any other software.

+### TODO
+- [ ] async compaction
+- [ ] concurrence support

 ### usage